 - 2 to 4 tablespoons olive oil

 - 1 cup dried/uncooked/raw chickpeas, rinsed, picked over and soaked for at least one hour and up to overnight (do not attempt this recipe with canned chickpeas!)

 - 3 garlic cloves, minced

 - 1 teaspoon ground sea salt or kosher salt

 - With an oven rack in the middle position, preheat oven to 375 degrees Fahrenheit.
-Coat a large cast iron skillet with 1 to 2 tablespoons olive oil (use more olive oil for more of a fried effect.
-I couldn't fit all of the falafel into my 12-inch skillet so I used my 8-inch skillet as well, into which I poured in 1 teaspoon of olive oil).
+Coat a large, rimmed baking sheet or large cast iron skillet with 2 to 4 tablespoons olive oil (use more olive oil for more of a fried effect.
+I couldn’t fit all of the falafel into my 12-inch skillet so I used my 8-inch skillet as well, into which I poured in 1 teaspoon of olive oil).

 - In a food processor, combine the soaked and drained chickpeas, red onion, parsley, cilantro, 2 tablespoons olive oil, garlic, cumin, cinnamon, salt and pepper.
 Process until smooth, about 1 minute.